Physical optics propagation through synchrotron radiation beamlines (PHASE)

-Depending on the electron beam emittance and the wavelength the synchrotron radiation of third generation machines may have a high degree of coherence.
+Depending on the electron beam emittance and the photon wavelength the synchrotron radiation of third generation machines may have a high degree of coherence.
 Fourth generation light sources are explicitly designed for the production of coherent radiation.
-Ray tracing codes are not the appropriate tool to describe the effects of coherent radiation.
-Two methods can be used for the propagation of coherent beams.
+Ray tracing codes, which are based on geometrical optics, are not the appropriate tool for the propagation of (partially) coherent undulator radiation.
+Two different propagation tools are available for the propagation of (partially) coherent beams (physical optics).

 - Fourier Optics

 - Propagation based on the stationary phase approximation

 The code PHASE which has been developed over many years for BESSY II, the Swiss Light Source and other facilities includes both propagation techniques.
 Since the simulation principles are different the actual problem defines the choice of the simulation strategy.

 PHASE is a versatile tool for the optical design of synchrotron radiation beamlines.
 It is based on analytic expressions for nonlinear transformation of beam coordinates across optical elements.
 The optical elements are described with 70x70 matrices and a complete beamline is represented by the product of the individual matrices.
 The code offers various modes of operation: